 As you can see, each of these brand research examples has two primary goals.

 1. Each brand strives to satisfy the customer’s needs and high expectations.

 Customers expect high-quality services and products.
 If they don’t have their expectations met, then they will take their business elsewhere.

 So brands need to maintain customer expectations by understanding what customers want through market research.

 2. These brands have a desire to eliminate competition.

-Starbucks, Apple, McDonald’s, and LEGO need to stay on top of their market to be one step ahead of their customers’ needs because each company knows a customer won’t hesitate to find an alternative if they are dissatisfied with the product offering.
+Starbucks, Apple, McDonald’s, LEGO, Dove, and Zappos need to stay on top of their market to be one step ahead of their customers’ needs because each company knows a customer won’t hesitate to find an alternative if they are dissatisfied with the product offering.

 Without market research, companies would not have been able to produce innovative products, enhance their product offerings, understand their customers, or solve the most challenging problems.

 Therefore, market research is an essential part of making a brand successful.